 Jalapeno powder seasoning is the bomb!
 If you love adding heat to your recipes this is a great way to do just that.
 Make it cheap at home and store it for up to a year this way.
 Have it on hand to use in all your favorite dishes. (affiliate links present)

-Let’s skip the preservatives and make our own powdered jalapenos shall we?
+Letโs skip the preservatives and make our own powdered jalapenos shall we?
 There are always weird ingredients if you look on the back of your spice bottles, this way it is pure and just ONE thing.
-Whether you’re trying to eat healthier, or save money you will achieve both of them with these simple instructions.

 Jalapeno Powder Uses

 I mean whatever you want to become spicy you can use this in.
 Just a few suggestions would be to add a pinch into your Instant Pot chili, add a bit into your Mexican cornbread, in salsa, a number of different types of sauces, stew, and taco meat.
-If you are cooking meat for dinner and you want to heat it up sprinkle a bit on your chicken breast or pork chops too.

 If you remove them all they will still have the great flavor you love but become quite mild in nature.
 Leave them all in for a spicier addition, or leave some for medium heat.
 Take your pick.
 Very similar to hatch chiles really, except those have a membrane you have to get rid of too.

-Jalapeno Seasoning Powder
+How to Make Jalapeno Powder

 How Hot is Jalapeno Powder?

-If you are familiar with the pepper Scoville rating, these fall into the range of 2,500-5,000 heat units, similar to roasted jalapeno.
+If you are familiar with the chili pepper Scoville rating, these fall into the range of 2,500-5,000 heat units, similar to roasted jalapeno.
 Much hotter than your traditional chili powder in the bottle, or red hot sauce.
-I would suggest grinding into a very fine powder so there aren’t any chunks that surprise you.
+I would suggest grinding into a very fine powder so there arenโt any chunks that surprise you.

-Jalapeno Powder
+Jalapeno Powder Recipe

 Equipment